losenineai/dobc/README.md

 ## APK be de-obfusation

-Some APK test by manual, becuase CI/CD hard to work close-source so。
+Some APK test by manual, becuase auto-test hard to work close-source so。

 | APK-cn       | ollvm-so      | so-md5  | decode-so | manual |
 | ------------ |:-------------:| -----:|-----:| -----:|